Adult education: Characteristics of non-participating adults in education

 Summarizing above findings, people, those are young and men, with high levels of education, high-status of jobs are more likely to take part in any form of education and training.
 On the contrary, typical non-participants tend to be women, older, less educated, and coming from poor socio-economic backgrounds.
-In addition, less-skilled, unemployed, immigrants, language minorities, and rural residents are less likely to participate in AE programmes.
+In addition, less-skilled, unemployed, immigrants, language minorities, and rural residents are less likely to participate in AE programs.

 Deterring factors for participation in education

 Deterrents are characteristics that explain why adults respond in negative manners to participate in education and learning.

 Deterrents faced by adults are multifaceted, including both external and internal factors.
 However, cost and time have been remained as the most frequently reported deterrents.
 Large sampled (nationwide and international) surveys on barriers to participation such as a study of National Center for Education Statistics (NCES) of the US, IALS and Eurobarometer indicated that time and cost were the main deterrents for adults.
 Moreover, some empirical studies discovered time and cost as the most cited deterrents through studying various groups of adults.
-Cost includes tuition fee of a programme as well as extra expenditures for learning such as clothes, food, transportation and other school necessities (textbooks and stationaries).
+Cost includes tuition fee of a program as well as extra expenditures for learning such as clothes, food, transportation and other school necessities (textbooks and stationaries).

 It is well known that adults less educated, low-skilled and unemployed are less likely to participate in education/learning.
 For the unemployed, it is obvious that cost can hinder their participation in education.
 And those lacking education and skills must be paid low salaries.
 In this way, cost could be the most influential deterrent.
 Even employed adults seem not wanting to invest money for a course, but they could attend if their employers supported them financially.
 For the time barrier, most adults involved in the above-mentioned studies reported that they could not participate in educational activities due to lack of time.
 Adults tended to say that they were busy with their daily routines.

 Apart from cost and time deterrents, family and job commitments are other most commonly cited deterrents.
 The large sampled surveys and empirical studies as mentioned earlier revealed that adults tended to report family and job responsibilities as deterrents and rated right after the cost and time deterrents.
 However, Milana suggested that busy workload and family responsibilities can be associated with the time barrier, otherwise time barrier itself is a vague concept.
 Adults feel they do not have time to learn because they are busy at work and home.
 Thus, the time barrier should be considered in line with family and job commitments.